huntabyte/bits-ui/sites/docs/content/components/dialog.md

 </MyDialog>
 ```

+### Best Practices

+-   **Prop Flexibility**: Design your component to accept props for any nested components for maximum flexibility
+-   **Styling Options**: Use tools like `clsx` to merge class overrides
+-   **Binding Props**: Use `bind:` and expose `$bindable` props to provide consumers with full control
+-   **Type Safety**: Use the exported types from Bits UI to type your component props

-## Open State
+## Managing Open State

-Bits UI provides flexible options for controlling and synchronizing the Dialog's open state.
+Bits UI offers several approaches to manage and synchronize the Alert Dialog's open state, catering to different levels of control and integration needs.

-### Two-Way Binding
+### 1. Two-Way Binding

-Use the `bind:open` directive for effortless two-way synchronization between your local state and the Dialog's internal state.
+For seamless state synchronization, use Svelte's `bind:open` directive.
+This method automatically keeps your local state in sync with the dialog's internal state.

 ```svelte {3,6,8}
 <script lang="ts">